 - Brush the salmon with a honey Dijon mixture or your sauce of choice.

 - Cook the soaked planks on the grill grate for 4 minutes over medium-high heat (this will give you a more smoky flavor).
-Flip them over, add the salmon, and let it cook for about 7 to 12 minutes.
+Flip them over and add the salmon.

 - To Store.
 Refrigerate salmon in an airtight storage container for up to 2 days.

 - To Reheat.
 Gently rewarm leftovers on a baking sheet in the oven at 350 degrees F or in the microwave.